muneer78/muneer78.github.io/_posts/2021-09-18-god-on-the-phone.md

 ---
 tags: funny
-title: "God On The Phone"
+title: God on the phone
 date: 2021-09-18
 ---